drocheam/optrace/docs/source/details/color.rst

     1. Convert to linear sRGB: :math:`[1.000, 0.214, 0.033]`
     2. Rescale by area/probability factors :math:`r_\text{P}, g_\text{p}, b_\text{p}`:
        We get approximately :math:`[0.886, 0.214, 0.025]`
-    3. Normalize, so sum equals 1: :math:`[0.788, 0.190, 0.022]`
+    3. Normalize, so integral equals 1: :math:`[0.788, 0.190, 0.022]`
-    4. Choose one of the three channels with the values from 3. being the probability:
+    4. Choose one of the three channels with the values from 3. as the probability:
        The R channel gets randomly chosen.
     5. Use the R primary curve as probability distribution, choose a random wavelength accordingly:
        :math:`\lambda = 623.91\,` nm gets chosen.
-    6. Repeating 4. and 5. by choosing randomly, a spectrum is created, that for many rays has the same color as the sRGB from point 1.
+    6. Repeating 4. and 5. by choosing randomly, a spectrum is created, that for many rays converges to the correct sRGB color.

 **Brightness Sampling**

-While the procedure above creates correct colors, we also need to take into account the brightness of each pixel.
+While the previously described procedure ensures accurate color representation, it is also crucial to account for the brightness of each pixel in the image.
-For representing the pixel intensity in the image correctly, each pixel gets an assigned probability.
-This probability is proportional the pixel intensity.
+To correctly represent the pixel intensity, each pixel is assigned a probability proportional to its intensity.

-This pixel intensity is calculated by converting sRGB to linear sRGB and multiplying each channel with its overall power, which is proportional to :math:`r_\text{P}, g_\text{P}, b_\text{P}`, and summing these components together.
+This pixel intensity is calculated by first converting the sRGB color values to linear sRGB and then multiplying each linear channel value by its corresponding overall power, which is proportional to :math:`r_\text{P}, g_\text{P}, b_\text{P}`.
+These scaled channel values are then summed together to obtain the pixel intensity.

-By doing so, each pixel gets an intensity weight that needs to be rescaled so the weight sum over the whole image is 1.
+Subsequently, each pixel is assigned an intensity weight based on this calculated intensity.
+To ensure proper probabilistic sampling across the entire image, these intensity weights are then rescaled so that the sum over all pixels in the image equals 1.

 .. topic:: Example